S0UGATA/biosim-2023/README.md

 Then, all simulations in the `examples` folder will be runnable.

 ### Results
-All results and videos can be found in `examples/results`.
+The saved videos from `examples/check_sim.py` and `examples/simulation_visual.py` can be found and viewed from folder `Exam`.
+In the same folder you can view saved images of plots that were made during the process of the project (folder `Exam/pics`).

 ### Credits:
  - Code optimization done with Sourcery: https://sourcery.ai/